schroeder-g/schroeder-g/README.md

 ----

+### Bio

 I build for a brighter future.
-As a full stack engineer, my passion is tackling distributed problems to solve the challenges of tomorrow I specialize in building distributed and disruptive solutions that make a meaningful impact in the world.
+As a full stack engineer, my passion is tackling distributed problems to solve the challenges of tomorrow.
+I specialize in building distributed and disruptive solutions that make a meaningful impact in the world.

 I extend existing technologies to transform outcomes for organizations and the public.
-My approach to problem-solving is grounded in first principles thinking and validated through Test-Driven Development, and I always look for opportunities to optimize and improve my code.
+My approach to problem-solving is grounded in first principles thinking and validated through Test-Driven Development.

-Beyond my time in the developer's chair, I am a science fiction writer,  and lover of probabilistic maths.
-When I'm not working on code, you can find me playing racket sports, hiking, or cooking up some vegan potato fritters.

-Whether it's working on a moonshot project that seeks to solve tomorrow's most pressing problems, or simply discussing the latest advancements in tech and their potential to make a difference, I am always eager to connect with others who share my vision for a better future.
+Whether you've got a moonshot project or want to discuss the latest developments in model architecture, let's connect.

 -----

-**Capabilities**:
+### **Capabilities**:

 🖥️ Bespoke UX with TypeScript, React, Next, Storybook, and Three.js